IQSS/zeligproject.org/Sphinx/source/community.rst

    .. container:: rightside

-      | Make you R package and models Zelig-enabled.
+      | Make your R packages and models Zelig-enabled.
+Developer guides coming in spring 2015!

-      Zelig is object-oriented: new models are implemented via inheritance, and only require overwriting a couple of methods, first to provide the R function to be wrapped and then to define the quantities of interest.